langchain4j/langchain4j/langchain4j-oracle/README.md

 ```

 The builder allows to create an indexes on the embedding and metadata columns of the
 EmbeddingTable by providing an instance of the Index class.
-The builders allow to
+Two builders allow to
 create instances of the Index class: IVFIndexBuilder and JSONIndexBuilder.

 *IVFIndexBuilder* allows to configure an **IVF (Inverted File Flat)** index on the embedding